ju-nmd2021/fop-project-group_25/README.md

 ```bash
   index.html
 ```
-file ina web browser, or simply click on the [link] (https://ju-nmd2021.github.io/fop-project-group_25/).
+file in a web browser, or click the [link] (https://ju-nmd2021.github.io/fop-project-group_25/).